 How do you soak oats?

-Should you use fresh or frozen blueberries in this smoothie?
+Should I use fresh or frozen berries in this recipe?

 You can use either, but I love the way the frozen blueberries give this smoothie a thick and frosty texture.

 What can be used in place of blueberries?

 You can substitute any berry you want to in this smoothie recipe.
 Strawberries, raspberries, or even blackberries would be delicious.

 How do you make a blueberry oatmeal smoothie?

 - Soak your oats in non-dairy milk overnight.

 - Place the oats, frozen blueberries, maple syrup, and more milk in the blender, and blend until smooth.

 - Top with more berries, chia seeds, or coconut flakes.
 Enjoy!